-5 Myths of Cloud-Based Accounting Software: Debunked!
+5 Myths of Cloud-Based Accounting Software: Debunked

-The cloud allows you access to your data in real-time and from anywhere with an internet connection but there’s still some misinformation floating around.
+The cloud allows you to access to your data in real-time and from anywhere with an internet connection but there’s still some misinformation floating around.
 It sounds like an ideal solution to any accounting team: realtime reporting, automatic updates, and flexibility to work remotely.
 So what are some of the myths that accountants still believe about cloud-based accounting software?
 Read on as we debunk five of the most common ones.

 Myth 1: Cloud Software is Expensive

 First, consider the value of the accounting software.
 With desktop accounting software, you’ll purchase a certain version that likely won’t update for years.
 Then, when the new version comes out and the version you have becomes obsolete, you’ll need to purchase the new version and migrate all of your data.
-Instead, cloud-based accounting software is constantly upgrading during the subscription, so you always have the best and most up-to-date version.
+Instead, cloud-based accounting software is constantly updating during the subscription, so you always have the best and most up-to-date version.